 The study identified several key drivers that influence the performance of the voluntary carbon credit market in Australia, including changing Government regulations.

-The research was conducted by Dr Marjan Nazifi, a lecturer in the Department of Economics, Professor Stefan Trück, Director of Macquarie University’s Centre for Transforming Energy Markets, and Ha Thanh Chu, a PhD student in the Department of Actuarial Studies and Business Analytics.
+The research was conducted by Dr Marjan Nazifi, a senior lecturer in the Department of Economics, Professor Stefan Trueck, Director of Macquarie University’s Centre for Transforming Energy Markets, and Ha Thanh Chu, a Master’s postgraduate student in the Department of Actuarial Studies and Business Analytics.

 “Our study underscores that regulation and credibility are major determinants of price behaviour in the voluntary carbon market,” says Dr Nazifi.

 “One of the most critical findings is the significant impact that regulatory and policy/market events have on ACCU secondary markets.
-The effectiveness and efficiency of the VCM is undermined by ongoing policy and regulatory changes, and shifts in public opinion.
+The effectiveness and efficiency of the voluntary carbon market are undermined by ongoing policy and regulatory changes, and shifts in public opinion.

-“Currently, most of the voluntary carbon credit markets suffers from very low and highly volatile prices, coupled with a lack of price transparency."
+“Currently, the voluntary carbon credit markets suffers from very low and highly volatile prices, coupled with a lack of price transparency."

 For example, Dr Nazifi says, the price of Global Carbon Emissions Offset recently dropped to below USD$1, which indicates a credibility issue with carbon offset markets.
 This instability reduces the financial incentive for companies to invest in carbon offset projects and makes it difficult to attract sustained participation.